kubestellar/kubestellar/docs/content/direct/user-guide.md

 The user can configure additional transformations of workload objects by putting `CustomTransform` (in the `control.kubestellar.io` API group) objects in the WDS.
 Each `CustomTransform` object binds to certain workload objects and specifies certain transformations.

-Currently the binding is simply by naming the workload object's API group and "resource" name in the `Customtransform`'s `spec`.
+Currently the binding is simply by naming the workload object's API group and "resource" name in the `CustomTransform`'s `spec`.
 The transformations from all of the bound `CustomTransform` objects are applied to the workload object.
 There should be at most one `CustomTransform` object that specifies a given API group and resource.

 Currently the only available transformations are removals of specified content.
 The content to be removed is identified by a small subset of JSONPath.
 In this subset, the only available operators are `.someName` and `["some string"]`.
 The allowed names and strings are as specified in [RFC 9535](https://www.rfc-editor.org/rfc/rfc9535.html), except that only double-quoted strings are allowed.